againh3x/ArtofData/_posts/2025-5-15-Final-Project.md

 ![Confusion Matrix]({{ '/assets/img/confmatrix.png' | relative_url }})
 ![Feature Importance]({{ '/assets/img/feature_importance.png' | relative_url }})
 The first image shows each of the model's predictions and the corresponding truth values.
 Notice that the model correctly predicted a large majority of patients that were actually over 8 hours, but also predicted the large majority of patients under 8 hours to be over 8 hours.
+The feature importance chart shows the features that the model factored in the most to make its prediction.
+Notice that the mode of transportation is the most important feature (which is a non-ECG related feature).